My Quiet Kitchen

 Try my vegan chocolate muffins and vegan chocolate pie (where pumpkin is a secret ingredient).

-For brunch or as an afternoon treat, you can't go wrong with pumpkin coffee cake.
+For dessert or as an afternoon treat, you can't go wrong with my pumpkin snack cake or healthy pumpkin brownies.

 And for dinner, you'll LOVE this quick and easy chipotle pumpkin pasta!